Political overview

 Slovenia is a parliamentary democratic republic.
 Power is divided into the legislative, executive and judicial branches.

-The legislative branch (the Parliament) consists of the National Assembly and the National Council.
-The National Assembly comprises 90 members, 88 representing political parties elected on a proportional basis and two representing Slovenia’s Italian and Hungarian communities.
+The Parliament consists of the National Assembly and the National Council.
+The National Assembly comprises 90 members, 88 representing political parties elected on a proportional basis and two representing Slovenia's Italian and Hungarian communities.
 The National Council comprises 40 members, nominated and elected by different interest groups in society to represent organised social interests (employers, employees, farmers, craftspeople, professions) and the interests of local communities.

-The Government wields executive power and is composed of the Prime Minister and Ministers.
+The Government wields executive power and comprises the Prime Minister and Ministers.
 The Government is responsible to the National Assembly, which elects the Prime Minister and confirms the Ministers appointed by the Prime Minister.

-The President of the Republic is the commander-in-chief of the country’s defence forces and represents and defends the interests of the Republic of Slovenia in relation to other nations.
+The President is Slovenia's head of state and commander-in-chief of the Slovenian Armed Forces.
+The President represents and defends the country's interests internationally.
 The President is elected by citizens in direct elections for a term of five years.

 Foreign policy

-Slovenia joined the United Nations and the Organisation for Security Cooperation in Europe (OSCE) in 1992, the World Trade Organization (WTO) in 1995, the North Atlantic Treaty Organisation (NATO) in 2004 and the Organization for Economic Co-operation and Development (OECD) in 2010.
-Slovenia joined the EU on 1 May 2004, including the Eurozone on 1 January 2007 and the Schengen area on 21 December 2007.
-The EU is Slovenia's most important economic, development, political and legal environment.
+Slovenia became a member of the United Nations and the Organization for Security Co-operation in Europe (OSCE) in 1992, the World Trade Organization (WTO) in 1995, the North Atlantic Treaty Organization (NATO) in 2004 and the Organisation for Economic Co-operation and Development (OECD) in 2010.
+Slovenia joined the EU in 2004, including the Eurozone and the Schengen area in 2007.

-Slovenia is a non-permanent member of the UN Security Council for 2024-25.
-Through its membership of the Security Council, Slovenia aims to contribute to the preservation of international peace and security, deepen dialogue with other UN members and strengthen confidence in multilateralism.
+Slovenia is a non-permanent member of the UN Security Council for the 2024-25 term (concluding on 31 December 2025).
+Through its membership of the Security Council, Slovenia aims to contribute to the preservation of international peace and security, deepen dialogue with UN member states and strengthen confidence in multilateralism.

 Bilateral relations